Samsung Galaxy X launch confirmed for this year

 Exactly how the company is going to make that happen remains to be seen, but we'll learn more about that later in the year.
 It may even be as soon as November that we get to try the device for the first time.

 Why now for the Samsung Galaxy X, though?
-It seems both the tech has reached the point where it's possible, and the company says it has done consumer surveys that prove the market is interested in this type of phone.
+It seems the tech has reached the point where such a device is possible, while the company says it has carried out consumer surveys that prove there's a market for it.

-Samsung's CEO has previously said the phone won't be a gimmick either, so we have our fingers firmly crossed that this is a device that will be impressive enough that people will want to buy one as soon as possible.
+Samsung's CEO has also previously said the phone won't be a gimmick, so we have our fingers firmly crossed that this is a device that will be impressive enough that people will be queuing up to buy one.

 Via SamMobile